niklastreml/gitlab-tui/README.md

 cargo install gitlab-tui
 ```

-### Manual 📥

-You can also install Gitlab TUI manually by downloading a [binary](https://github.com/NiklasTreml/gitlab-tui/releases) for your system and copying it to a folder on your `$PATH`.

 ## Setup 🛠️

 To authenticate the GitLab API, Gitlab TUI uses the same `.netrc` config that Git uses for HTTP cloning.
 If you have already set up Git with `.netrc`, there is a good chance it will work immediately.
 If not, you will need to create one: